Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Simulation Studies

 \subsubsection{Estimation.}

-We estimate the expected number of points $\tempavgout[T]$ and the effect of a change in the intervention on this quantity $\tempeffect[F][T]$ using the following estimators: \begin{enumerate*}[label=(\alph*)] \item the proposed estimators defined in \cref{eq:estimatorN} and \cref{eq:estimator_effect} with the true propensity scores; \item the same proposed estimators but with the estimated propensity scores based on the correctly-specified model; \item the above two estimators but with the H\'ajek-type standardization where the weight of time $t$ is divided by the mean of weights across all time periods (see \cref{app_sec:hajek}); and \item the unadjusted estimator based on a propensity score model which is specified as a homogeneous Poisson process without confounders. \end{enumerate*}
+We estimate the expected number of points $\tempavgout[T]$ and the effect of a change in the intervention on this quantity $\tempeffect[F][T]$ using the following estimators: \begin{enumerate*}[label=(\alph*)] \item the proposed estimators defined in Equations~\cref{eq:estimatorN}~and~\cref{eq:estimator_effect} with the true propensity scores; \item the same proposed estimators with the estimated propensity scores based on the correctly-specified model; \item the above two estimators with the H\'ajek-type standardization in \cref{eq:hajek_estimator}; and \item the unadjusted estimator based on the propensity score model using a homogeneous Poisson process with no predictor. \end{enumerate*}

 All estimators utilize the smoothed outcome point pattern.
-Spatial smoothing is performed using Gaussian kernels with standard deviation equal to $10 T^{-2/3}$, which is decreasing in $T$.
-We choose this bandwidth such that for $T = 500$ (the longest time series in our simulation scenario) the bandwidth is approximately equal to 0.16, smaller than the size of the smallest $B$ (which is equal to $[0.75,1]^2$).
-A discussion on choosing the bandwidth is given in Section~\ref{subsec:application_bandwidth}.
+Spatial smoothing is performed using Gaussian kernels with standard deviation equal to $10 T^{-2/3} \delta$, which is decreasing in $T$, and for $\delta$ scaling the bandwidth according to the size of the geometry under study.
+We choose this bandwidth such that for $T = 500$ (the longest time series in our simulation scenario) the bandwidth is approximately 0.5, slightly smaller than the size of the smallest region of interest $B$ (square with edge equal to 0.75).
+We discuss the choice of the bandwidth in Section~\ref{subsec:application_bandwidth}.